arkime/arkime-build/README.md

 # arkime-build
-This repo is used to create the docker containers the arkime is built with.
+This repo is used to create the docker containers that Arkime is built with.
+These containers are NOT for running Arkime.